-Returns a dictionary object containing copies of all of the construction variables in the environment.
-If there are any variable names specified, only the specified construction variables are returned in the dictionary.
+Returns a dictionary object containing the construction variables in the construction environment.
+If there are any arguments specified, the values of the specified construction variables are returned as a string (if one argument) or as a list of strings.

 '''

-dict = env.Dictionary()
+cvars = env.Dictionary()

-cc_dict = env.Dictionary('CC', 'CCFLAGS', 'CCCOM')
+cc_values = env.Dictionary('CC', 'CCFLAGS', 'CCCOM')

 '''

+'''

+Dir(name, [directory]),

-Dir(name, [directory]), env.Dir(name, [directory])
+env.Dir(name, [directory])

+'''